 and a brand new pair of Nike socks at that same sale for $.10.
 Major scores!

-And here are the stocking stuffers that I’ve found for her so far.
+And here are the stocking stuffers that I got for her.
 The Sour Patch Watermelons were a Kroger Friday Freebies.
 The chocolate coal and Russell Stover chocolate were free after Walgreens Register Rewards.
 The “L” keychain was $.25 at a church rummage sale.
 The Sharpie was free after Office Depot Rewards, and the hairband bracelet was free from that eBay promotion.
-And just to remind you, she’ll also be getting one of those Shirley Temple bottles and glitter hairsprays in her stocking.
+I also got her a pair of earbuds from the dollar store, an Easy Sipper lid for her water bottle (paid for with a gift card that I earned through TopCashBack) and a Great Smoky Mountains sticker ($1.60).
+Just to remind you, she’ll also be getting one of those Shirley Temple bottles and glitter hairsprays in her stocking.

-Now, let me show you what I’ve gotten for my husband so far.
+Now, let me show you what I got my husband.

 I used Shop Your Way Rewards to get this fleece sheets set from Kmart.
 These are going to be great this winter.